 Feedback forms are often used to gather marketing information and learn more about the demographics of your users.
 Questions like ‘How did you hear about us?’ might help you gauge the success of your marketing campaigns, but your users don’t see how they benefit from what you learn.
 Farhan Urfi, creative director of branding agency Small Back Room, also points out that many people might not be able to give an accurate answer to questions like ‘How did you hear about us?’

 Asking marketing questions could even result in lower response rates as users are less likely to feel motivated to fill in the form because the responses can only be used to gain new customers, not to improve the experience for existing users.
+You always have the option of setting up a marketing survey if you still need this type of information.

 Bonus tip: Use the information you already have about your users to personalise the feedback process (e.g., “John, can you help us improve our service by answering some questions about your experience upgrading your account?”).